-Miller-Keystone Blood Center is working with blood center partners across the nation and the world in order to identify blood donors needed to save the life of a two-year-old Florida child.
+Miller-Keystone Blood Center is working with blood center partners across the nation and the world in order to identify blood donors needed to save the life of a 2-year-old Florida child.

-OneBlood, the local not-for-profit blood center serving Florida and other parts of the southeast, is leading the search to find some of the rarest blood in the world.
-It’s needed to help save two-year-old Zainab, a South Florida girl who is battling neuroblastoma, a very aggressive form of cancer.
+OneBlood, the local not-for-profit blood center serving Florida and other parts of the Southeast, is leading the search to find some of the rarest blood in the world.
+It’s needed to help save 2-year-old Zainab, a South Florida girl who is battling neuroblastoma, a very aggressive form of cancer.

 Zainab’s blood is extremely rare because she is missing a common antigen that most people carry on their red blood cells.
 The antigen is called “Indian B” (Inb).
 For a person to be a possible match for Zainab, they must also be missing the Indian B antigen, or the little girl's body will reject the blood.
 Locating people who are missing the Indian B antigen comes down to genetics.

 Statistically, the only people who are likely to be a match for Zainab are people of Pakistani, Indian or Iranian descent.
 Of these populations, less than 4% of the people are actually missing the Indian B antigen.